 Day 25 La Paz (1B)

 Enjoy another free day to explore La Paz.
-Opt to visit Iglesia de San Francisco, Chacaltaya, the Valley of the Moon, the Witches’ Market, or pre book a Death Road mountain biking adventure.
+Opt to visit Iglesia de San Francisco, Chacaltaya, the Valley of the Moon or the Witches’ Market.

 Day 26 La Paz (1B)